djtersteegc/Ferguson-Big-Board-Reproduction/README.md

 ### **Other Links**

 Original manuals and schematics  on BitSaver - http://www.bitsavers.org/pdf/ferguson/Big_Board_1980.pdf

+The Micro Cornucopia magazine archive is also available - http://www.bitsavers.org/magazines/Micro_Cornucopia/

 Enrico's excellent collection of information and other links - https://www.vintagesbc.it/vintage-computer-board/collezione/ferguson-big-board-i/